Cookouts are great, aren’t they?

 You’re annoyed too, aren’t you?

-You can take the criticism, you just can’t take the lack of appreciation and the downright disrespect of publicizing the disdain for food you spent hours putting together.
+You can take the criticism, you just can’t take the downright disrespect of publicizing the disdain for food you spent hours putting together.

 There’s just some things at cookouts you should just know NOT to do and this is one of them.